Windows 11 shared audio update

 It might sound odd to some of you, but it’s something users have been demanding for a long time.
 Some users feel that Microsoft is detached from reality and doesn’t know what consumers actually want.
 By building a fake airplane setup and testing Shared Audio under different noise conditions, Microsoft is actually trying to understand real use cases.

-At the end of the day, this is what a “research” team at a corporation is supposed to do, after all.
+At the end of the day, this is what a “research” team at a corporation is supposed to do.

 WL Newsletter